Network Preference Dynamics using Lattice Theory: Problem Definition

 \section{Problem Definition}

 Suppose agents are collected in a finite set $\N = \{1,2,\dots,N\}$ and interact with other agents through a fixed undirected graph $\graph = (\N,\E)$.
-The set $\E \subseteq \N \times \N$ is the set of \emph{edges} of the graph, $(i,j) \in \E$ if agent $i$ and agent $j$ interact.
+The set $\E \subseteq \N \times \N$ is the set of \emph{edges} of the graph, $(i,j) \in \E$ if Agent $i$ and Agent $j$ interact.
 For $i \in \N$, let $\N_i = \{ j~:~(i,j) \in \E\}$ denote the set of \emph{neighbors}.
 Agents form preferences over a fixed set of alternatives, denoted by $\A$.
-We do not assume $\A$ is finite, except to establish convergence guarantees (see Section \ref{sec:stable}).
 The set of all feasible preference relations over a fixed set of alternatives $\A$ is denoted by $\Pref(\A)$.
 Preference relations (elements) in the set $\Pref(\A)$ are denoted by $a \prefers_i b$ (instead of as an ordered pair) and indexed by each agent $i \in \N$.
 Thus, the expression $a \prefers_i b$ conveys the meaning that \emph{Agent $i$ prefers Alternative $a$ to Alternative $b$}.
 We say that an agent is indifferent between two alternatives, written $a \indif_i b$, if both $a \prefers_i b$ and $b \prefers_i a$ hold.
+We assume that agents' preferences satisfy the following minimal axioms.